Aloisius Joseph Muench: Priesthood

-He left Milwaukee in 1917 to become the assistant chaplain of Saint Paul's University Chapel at the University of Wisconsin (now University of Wisconsin–Madison), where he obtained a masters in economics in 1918.
+He left Milwaukee in 1917 to become the assistant chaplain of Saint Paul's University Chapel at the University of Wisconsin in Madison, Wisconsin, where he obtained a master's degree in economics in 1918.

-In 1919 Muench entered the University of Fribourg in Switzerland, earning a doctorate magna cum laude in July 1921 in the social sciences, focusing on theological disciplines of economics, social morality, and social ethics.
-He was a member of K.D.St.V.
-Teutonia Fribourg (Switzerland), a Catholic student fraternity that is part of the Cartellverband der katholischen deutschen Studentenverbindungen.
+In 1919, Muench entered the University of Fribourg in Switzerland, earning a doctorate magna cum laude in July 1921 in the social sciences, focusing on theological disciplines of economics, social morality, and social ethics.
+He was a member of KDStV Catholic German Student Association Teutonia Freiburg, a Catholic student fraternity that was part of the Union of Catholic German Student Fraternities.

 The archbishop of Milwaukee granted Muench permission to remain in Europe to study at University of Leuven (Belgium), Cambridge, Oxford, the London School of Economics, the Collège de France, and the Sorbonne.
 Muench returned to St. Francis Seminary in 1922 as a professor.
 In 1929, he ceased his teaching duties to become a rector.
-Muench was promoted to the rank of monsignor in September 1934.
+The Vatican elevated Muench to the rank of monsignor in September 1934.

 Bishop of Fargo (1935–1959)

-On August 10, 1935, Pope Pius XI appointed Muench the third bishop of the Diocese of Fargo, North Dakota; he was consecrated on October 15, 1935, and installed on November 6, 1935.
+On August 10, 1935, Pope Pius XI appointed Muench as the third bishop of Fargo; he was consecrated by Cardinal Amleto Giovanni Cicognani at Gesu Church in Milwaukee on October 15, 1935.
+Muench was installed in Fargo on November 6, 1935.

-Muench accompanied Archbishop Samuel Stritch to Rome when the latter was created cardinal by Pope Pius XII in 1946, and purchased the red hat Stritch received in the ceremony.
-In a meeting with the pope, Stritch recommended Muench for the role of apostolic visitor in Germany, because of his "sympathy" for the "suffering of the German people".
+Muench in 1946 accompanied Archbishop Samuel Stritch to Rome when the latter was created cardinal by Pope Pius XII; Muench purchased the red hat that Stritch received duringthe ceremony.
+In a meeting with the pope, Stritch recommended Muench for the role of apostolic visitor in post-war Germany, because of his "sympathy" for the "suffering of the German people".

-When Muench returned to the United States, he was offered the additional position of liaison between the U.S. post-war occupation authorities in Germany (the Office of Military Government, United States Zone, OMGUS) and the German Catholic Church, also on the recommendation of Stritch, after Anthony Strauss, the first choice of the Truman administration, turned the appointment down.
+When Muench returned to the United States, he was offered the additional position of liaison between the U.S. post-war occupation authorities in Germany (the Office of Military Government, United States Zone, OMGUS) and the German Catholic Church.
+This was also on the recommendation of Stritch, after Anthony Strauss, the first choice of the Truman Administration, turned the appointment down.

 Post-war Germany (1946–1951)

+After the end of World War II in 1945, Pope Pius XII appointed Muench in 1946 as apostolic visitor to the allied-occupied sections of defeated Germany.
+In Fargo, Auxiliary Bishop Leo Ferdinand Dworschak was elected in 1947 to serve as the apostolic administrator of the Diocese of Fargo in Muench's absence.

-Pope Pius XII appointed Muench apostolic visitor to Germany in 1946.
-From 1946 to 1949, he served as military vicar delegate of the United States armed forces, and from 1949 to 1951, he was the regent of the nunciature in Germany; back in Fargo, from 1947 onward, Leo Ferdinand Dworschak, the auxiliary bishop, served as apostolic administrator.
+From 1946 to 1949, Muench served as military vicar delegate of the United States Armed Forces, and in 1949 was named regent of the nunciature in Germany.
 Muench also served as "liaison consultant for religious affairs to the military governor", appointed by Secretary of War Robert P. Patterson.
-The German nunciature had been vacant since the death of Cesare Orsenigo in 1946.
+The German nunciature had been vacant since the death of Archbishop Cesare Orsenigo in 1946.
 Muench assumed the de facto role of nuncio before he received the title on March 6, 1951.